 These days, you’d be hard-pressed to find someone who’s never tried celery.
-Celery is a popular ingredient often featured in low-carb, low-calorie recipes for dieters and health-conscious consumers alike.
+It is a popular ingredient often featured in low-carb, low-calorie recipes for dieters and health-conscious consumers alike.
 However, far less people are familiar with celeriac, a root vegetable that is closely related to celery but boasts an entirely different set of nutrients and a unique list of health benefits.

 Jam-packed with fiber, vitamin K, vitamin C and antioxidants, adding celeriac to your diet can have a powerful effect on health.
 Plus, there are limitless ways to enjoy it.
 Try baking, boiling, roasting or mashing this tasty tuber to take advantage of its many potential benefits.